 Below are articles and other news published since the last West Valley Citizen Task Force Meeting.
 They relate to the West Valley Demonstration Project, nuclear waste cleanup or are otherwise relevant or of potential interest to stakeholders interested in the Project.
 After each Citizen Task Force Meeting, these articles are compiled into a single document and may be found with the meeting materials for that month.

-Springville Journal – Town of Ashford earns Clean Energy Community Designation
+Springville Journal – Pfeffer takes over as new Town of Ashford Supervisor

 January 16, 2020 – Growing up in the Town of Ashford and serving on the town board for years, John Pfeffer will now be taking on a new challenge as the new town supervisor.
 Pfeffer was sworn in as Ashford Town Supervisor at the Jan.
 8 Ashford Town Board meeting, replacing former supervisor Charles Davis.

 Along with serving as a councilman in Ashford, Pfeffer has been a volunteer member of the West Valley Citizens Task Force since 1997, been a member of the Energy Communities Alliance and serves an EMT and volunteer firefighter for the West Valley Volunteer Hose Company.
 As Pfeffer settles into his new position, he has started working with other officials in the town and planning new ways to help move the town forward.
 Link to article

 DOE EM Update – West Valley Safely Prepares Spent Fuel Facility for Eventual Demolition

 January 14, 2020 – An EM crew recently finished deactivating a facility at the West Valley Demonstration Project (WVDP) Site after safely removing asbestos-containing material.